 Boston to Bermuda cruises don’t take place all-year long.
 They’re available from mid-April through November, but only if you sail with Norwegian Cruise Lines.
 The other two major cruise lines have pretty limited offerings.
 Summer—July and August—is obviously the high season, the time of year with the best weather but also with the biggest crowds.

-The best time of year to sail to Bermuda is arguably June.
+The best time of year to sail to Bermuda is arguably in June.
 This is right before the busy season kicks off, yet a time that already enjoys excellent weather.
 Moreover, this is also when the largest number of cruises is available, offered by both Norwegian and Holland America throughout the month.
 This should theoretically keep the prices down.